iot-worx/machine-learing-lab/README.md

 ## Steps

-Follow the steps outlined in the [instructions](instructions.md) file to complete this workshop.
+Follow the steps outlined in the `instructions.md` file under each directory to complete the lab.

 ## Contents